Azure/ALZ-Bicep/README.md

 Any questions please reach out to any of the @alz-bicep-core-team

+Also this internal only DL, including Bicep PG, can be used to keep everyone in the loop: BicepLZ@microsoft.com - **Only use when required to avoid noise**

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a